 of customers needing to improve their management of mental health did so

 Ingram Court consists of an assessment centre, and a main supported housing service made up of shared flats and communal spaces including a large garden, computer room and gym.

-Customers are referred to the assessment centre by Croydon Council and the Turnaround Centre and stay for up to 12 weeks whilst their needs are assessed and the best way forward is identified.
-This might be moving to more suitable accommodation in the borough or moving into the main supported housing service at Ingram Court.
-We also undertake family mediation work to enable young people to return to their family home if possible.
+Customers are referred to the assessment centre by Croydon Council and the Turnaround Centre, and stay for up to 12 weeks whilst their needs are assessed and a plan is devised for them.
+They then move to other accommodation in the borough or into the main supported housing service on site.
+We also do family mediation, to enable young people to return to their family home if possible.